rensl88/shift_invariance_reid/README.md

 To improve CNNs for person re-identification, almost in every approach the output of the three streamed architecture is re-ranked.
 This is done by using an adjusted nearest neighbour approach.
 The outcomes show that both the baseline model and the anti-aliased model gain accuracy when re-ranking is applied.
 ![Image description](https://github.com/rensl88/shift_invariance_reid/blob/master/images/accuracy.png)

 More details about the experiments and the theory are included in the master thesis.
-Access can be requested trough the following link: INCLUDE LINK
+Access can be requested trough the following link: https://drive.google.com/file/d/16RI3WgMKv0EXNtJ4Cv5FrP9qnj_kpYZ4/view?usp=sharing

 ## Overview of notebooks